Did you know that two out of three internet users say that they prefer to consume online content that is well-designed.

 Pictures can have a big impact on website visitors, especially when the pictures feature real people.
 Try to showcase images of yourself and your employees on your company or organization websites, rather than relying on stock photos.
 Using your actual workers will help people feel more connected to your business.

 Be sure to leverage social proof when designing your website.
 Showcase reviews and testimonials from past customers who are satisfied with what you’ve done for them, and you’ll find that more people are inclined to stick around and consider trying out your products and/or services for themselves.

 7. Choose the Right Colors

-Color makes a big difference in the web design world (and in the design world, period).
-If you want people to have positive associations with your business, use colors that help to foster those associations.
+So, if you want people to have positive associations with your business, use colors that help to foster those associations.